srcreigh/srcreigh.github.io/src/poetry/granted.markdown

 for a sketch in a book for sketches by drunks,
 but to be honest, honestly, I wish
 he'd not drawn in the coloring book for drunks
-where I said my friend was, at least
+where I said my friend was, at least.